 - Have access to a team of specialists to help in case of difficulty, for example radiologist (X-ray / CT / MRI specilist) or ‘ERCP’ specialist – ERCP is a special technique to remove gallstones from the common bile duct.

 Mr Griffiths has all these skills and is comfortable performing elective and emergency cholecystectomy.
-He also can perform intra-operative cholangiography and can use his specialist skills to surgical remove common bile duct stones (in certain cases) using keyhole methods.
+He can also perform intra-operative cholangiography and can use his specialist skills to surgically remove common bile duct stones (in certain cases) using keyhole methods.

-I perform cholecystectomy on a regular basis (60-80 cases per year) and have performed nearly 800 cholecystectomies in my career and I have never injured the common bile duct and have a very low conversion rate to open surgery.
+Mr Griffiths performs cholecystectomy on a regular basis (60-80 cases per year) and has performed nearly 800 cholecystectomies in his career.
+It’s worth noting that he has never injured the common bile duct, and has a very low conversion rate to open surgery.